Outdated or Unsupported Browser Detected

 It all began in 1996, when Erin Riehle was Director of Cincinnati Children's Emergency Department.
 Erin felt that, because the hospital served individuals with developmental disabilities, it made sense that they should commit to hiring people in this group.
-She wondered if it would be possible to train people with developmental disabilities to fill some of the high-turnover, entry level positions in her department, which involved complex and systematic tasks such as stocking supply cabinets.
+She wondered if it would be possible to train people with developmental disabilities to fill some of the high-turnover, entry level positions in their department, which involved complex and systematic tasks such as stocking supply cabinets.

-As a starting point, Erin presented her ideas to Susie Rutkowski, then the special education director at Great Oaks Career Campuses.
+As a starting point, Erin presented their ideas to Susie Rutkowski, then the special education director at Great Oaks Career Campuses.
 Erin and Susie formed a partnership that was instantaneous, and together they launched Project SEARCH.

 Project SEARCH is a business led collaboration that enables young adults with disabilities to gain and maintain employment through training and career exploration.